“The Jesus You Know” series (post #1)

 …He had no beauty or majesty to attract us to him, nothing in his appearance that we should desire him.
 (N.I.V.)

-Actually, it was this passage that led me to give serious consideration to the famous Shroud of Turin, which purports to be nothing less than the burial cloth in which Jesus’ body was wrapped.
-I have watched scores of t.v. shows about the Shroud, and even though I remain open-minded to the possibility that it is genuine, I tend to believe that it is a brilliantly produced fake.
-However, one of the things that scores it a few points with me is the face it depicts.
+Actually, it was this passage that led me to give serious consideration to the famous Shroud of Turin, which purports to be the burial cloth in which Jesus’ crucified body was wrapped.
+Even though I tend to believe that the Shroud is a brilliantly produced fake, I’ll admit that it does score a few points with me because of the face it depicts.
 That face is downright odd looking.
 It is long, squared, and has a big nose.
 It doesn’t even look particularly Jewish, certainly not like the face of a relatively young Jew who died at the age of 33.
-Again, I’m not saying that I think the Shroud is authentic, but its face at least matches up with Isaiah 53:2.
+Again, I’m not saying that I think the Shroud is authentic.
+What I’m saying is that the face of the person depicted in the Shroud has a face that seems to match up with Isaiah 53:2.

 Of course, I’ve encountered many, many depictions of Jesus since those early years of my childhood.
-I’ve seen those depictions by way of Sunday School literature, books, magazines, illustrated Bibles, t.v. shows, movies, internet sites, and billboards.
-Each depiction, though, has had to pass through my mind’s filter of that picture of Jesus that hung behind our church’s pulpit.
-Once you’ve formulated a mental image, it’s almost impossible to forget it.
+I’ve seen these depictions by way of Sunday School literature, books, magazines, illustrated Bibles, television shows, movies, videos, internet sites, and billboards.
+But each depiction has had to pass through my mind’s filter of that picture of Jesus that hung behind my home church’s pulpit so many years ago.
+I guess once you’ve formulated a mental image of Jesus, it’s almost impossible to forget it.

 Perhaps this should warn us against having pictures of Jesus hung all over the place in our homes and churches.
-I suppose there’s even a debate to be had as to whether or not such pictures violate the second commandment.
+I suppose there’s even a debate that might be had as to whether or not such pictures violate the second commandment (Exodus 20:4).
 Even if they don’t, we should at least admit that any pictures of Jesus we download into our brains play a role in how we think He looks.
 And why is this a problem?
-It’s a problem because once Jesus looks a certain way to you, you tend to attribute to Him all the personality traits, characteristics, tendencies, favoritism, and biases that you think a man who looks like that would show.
+It’s a problem because once Jesus looks a certain way to you, you’ll tend to attribute to Him all the personality traits, characteristics, tendencies, favoritisms, and biases that you think a man who looks like that would show.

-In the coming posts, I’ll name and describe several of the Jesus versions we find on display today, and I’ll attempt to offer a layman’s analysis as to some of the catalysts that created each version.
-I’m going into this series with a general outline in mind and some things the Lord is burdening me to say, but the fact is that I myself am not sure exactly how much territory He will have me cover.
-That’s why I’m particularly intrigued about the series, and I hope that you will join me for what I believe will be an interesting ride.
+This post is the opener in a series I’m calling The Jesus You Know, and in the coming posts I’m going to name and describe several of the versions of Jesus that we find on display today.
+Even more than just naming and describing those versions, I’ll attempt to offer a layman’s analysis as to some of the catalysts that created each version.
+So, I hope you will join me for what I believe you’ll find to be an interesting ride.
 With the next post, we’ll get started with the naming, and until then let me encourage you to examine your own mental image of Jesus.
 Trust me, you’ve got one, and my guess is that your image of Him affects your expectations of Him.

 Great start… this is an absolutely fascinating topic or which I have spent a lot of time on.
 My favorite Philip Yancey book, “The Jesus I Never Knew” devotes the better part of a chapter to this topic.
 Also, during his research, while teaching a class on Jesus in Chicago, he made a pint to use various film versions of Jesus.
 He would then note the class reactions to the actor’s portrayal.
 We like Jesus tall, but the average Jewish man in the 1st century is a scant 5’3″.
 We like our Jesus thin – fat is a sign of sluggard.
 We like our Jesus calm and collected except when it comes time to turn over those tables of the money-changers, even so we have no problem putting up money taking ventures in our church all the time.
 The latest book from the guest speaker last week, the latest CD from the choir, the latest missions push, the latest disaster relief, etc., etc. Let me be clear – I’m not saying those are bad things, but the one time Jesus loses it – you’d think we’d be more cautionary concerning why he was ticked.